leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 date:   2022-04-02
 image: spaceheroes.png
 ---
 <p class="intro"><span class="dropcap">F</span>ITSEC Team from <a href="https://research.fit.edu/fitsec/">Florida Tech</a> has done an excellent job preparing this CTF.
-This challenges have been very interesting, because it allows to demonstrate techniques used in forensic investigations for the reconstruction of files of a specific format.
+These challenges have been very interesting, because they allow us to demonstrate techniques used in forensic investigations for the reconstruction of files of a specific format.
 </p>

-File recovery is one of the stages in computer forensic investigative process to identify an acquired file to be used as digital evident.
+File recovery is one of the stages in computer forensic investigative process to identify an acquired file to be used as digital evidence.
 The recovery is performed on files that have been deleted from a file system or intentionally destroyed/modified.

 This challenge is perfect to analyze in depth the different components that PNG files have and learn how to reassemble these components to reconstruct the evidence and process it (read the flag).